justinticktock/role-based-help-notes/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Goto the "Settings" Menu and "Help Notes" sub menu, select which roles are to have Help Notes.
+4. Allocate roles to users for the Help Notes to appear in their Admin menu.

 == Frequently Asked Questions ==